 This module does include its own registration form, but we strongly recommend that you use Gravity Forms with the User Registration add-on instead.
 Theme My Login is also supported.

-It’s a good idea to update the settings from the Toolkit page before setting up the groups.
+It’s a good idea to review the module settings before going live with Group Registration:

 Because this module is typically used to give organizations a way to have their users enrol into their LearnDash Group, we added an optional way of providing group contact details.
-The organization specific values are set from LearnDash Group pages, but the labels must be set here.
-Instead of “Organization”, you might want “School”, “Team”, “Location”, or something else entirely.
-Those labels can be changed here.
+Each organization’s values are set from the Edit Group page, but the labels must be set here.
+Instead of Organization, you might want School, Team, Location, or something else entirely.
 The information itself is added to the registration page sidebars automatically (if it’s populated for the Group) so users registering from the page have confirmation they’re on the right group page and have a way to contact a representative if they need assistance.

 Customizing the Registration Page